Office of Communications

 - Do not send copyrighted items, songs, videos or other items.
 Permission for these items must be received in writing.
 Corporate logos or photos that have been taken by other publications cannot be reused by the Office of Communications without written permission.
 The Office of Communications will not pursue such requests.

 - Clearly identify everyone in the photography by listing both the first and last name of those in the image, from left to right and by row, from top to bottom.
+Grade level should be included.
 Photos without names will not be considered.

 - All documents posted to the district website should comply with existing federal, state and local laws.
 ADA compliance is a top priority.

 The Office of Communications is constantly looking for items to add to the district’s online calendar.
-When submitting items be sure to include the event title, time, day, date, location, a few details and a phone number, email or website for more information.
+When submitting items be sure to include the event title, time, day, date, location, a few details about the event and a phone number, email or website to reference for more information.

 The Office of Communications regularly publishes a newsletter that is distributed to residents of the Phelps-Clifton Springs Central School District.
 Additional copies can be found in the main office of each school building, District Office as well as the Clifton Springs Library, 4 Railroad St. and the Phelps Library, 8 Banta St. An online copy is also available.